SLAcM/SLAcM/docs/source/prep.md

  Internal commands (for developer's use only):
- - `fab build`: rebuilds the SLACM package from source
+ - `fab build`: rebuilds the SLACM package from source, on the local host
  - `fab get`: retrieve a remote file from a target node
  - `fab put`: place a local file to a target node
- - 	`fab run`: run a command on a target node
+ - `fab run`: run a command on a target node.
+Example: `fab run "ls -al"`
- - `fab sudo`: run a sudo command on a target node
+ - `fab sudo`: run a sudo command on a target node.
+Example: `fab sudo "ls -al /root"`